phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![push6-ios](https://cloud.githubusercontent.com/assets/353180/12754125/12d13020-c998-11e5-98b4-b245fda30490.png)

 If your users clicks on the main body of the notification your app will be opened.
-However if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed.
+However, if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed.

 ### Action Buttons using GCM on iOS